Learning Decision-Focused Uncertainty Sets in Robust Optimization: Learning the uncertainty set parameterization

-To obtain the conservative Jacobians~$J_L$ and~$J_{\hat{L}}$, we note the following assumptions. \begin{assumption} [Definability] All functions $f$ and $g_l$ in the robust optimization problem~\eqref{eq:robust_prob} are \emph{definable}~\citep{definable,definable2,path-diff}. \end{assumption} The class of definable functions is very wide and includes semi-algebraic functions; for an overview, see the works by~\cite{conservative} and~\cite{path-diff}.
-For a foundational work, see~\cite{definable}.
-Assuming the definability of the objective and constraint functions, it follows that $F$ and $H$, and subsequently $L$, as compositions of definable pieces, are also definable~\citep{path-diff}. \begin{assumption} [Local Lipschitzness] The Lagrangian function $L(\alpha,s,\theta,\lambda,\mu)$ is locally Lipschitz in variables $\alpha,s,\theta, \lambda,\mu$.
-A function $F:\reals^n \rightarrow \reals^m$ is locally Lipschitz if, for each $x \in \reals^n$, there exists a neighborhood $\mathcal{V}$ of $x$ such that $F$ is Lipschitz on $\mathcal{V}$. \end{assumption} We also require the augmented Lagrangian to be locally Lipschitz continuous, as definable locally Lipschitz functions are shown to be path differentiable, meaning they admit conservative Jacobians and follow the chain rule~\citep{path-diff}.
-Admittance of the chain rule is imperative, as $L$ depends on $\theta$ indirectly through the solution $x(\theta,y)$ of the inner robust problem~\eqref{eq:robust_prob}.
-In order to establish the conservative Jacobians of $L$ in the variable $\theta$, we thus need to show the path differentiability of the inner problem and compute $J_{x}(\theta)$, for which we require a uniqueness assumption. \begin{assumption} [Uniqueness] The robust optimization problem~\eqref{eq:robust_prob} has a convex conic reformulation with a unique solution. \end{assumption} We can then make use of the results of~\cite{diffcp2019} and~\cite{path-diff}, which enables us to find conservative Jacobians of optimal solutions for conic problems by differentiating through the KKT optimality conditions.
+Since we have established the existence of a unique primal-dual optimal pair, we can make use of the results of~\cite{diffcp2019} and~\cite{path-diff}, which enable us to find conservative Jacobians of optimal solutions for conic problems by differentiating through the KKT optimality conditions.
 We state the theorem below, with the proof delayed to Appendix~\ref{appx:subdiff}. \begin{theorem}[Path differentiability of the \gls{RO} solution] Suppose Assumption~\ref{ass:unique} holds.
-Let $x(\theta,y)$ be the unique solution, for a given input pair $(\theta, y)$, to the convex conic reformulation of the inner optimization problem~\eqref{eq:robust_prob}.
-This solution is path differentiable with nonempty conservative Jacobian $J_{x}(\theta) \neq \emptyset$. \end{theorem}
+Let $z(\theta,x)$ be the unique solution, for a given input pair $(\theta, x)$, to the convex conic reformulation~\eqref{eq:conic} of the inner optimization problem~\eqref{eq:robust_prob}.
+This solution is path differentiable with nonempty conservative Jacobian $J_{z}(\theta) \neq \emptyset$. \end{theorem}